-Update April 08, 2020: The Government said only 15% drop in revenue is needed to qualify for 75% wage subsidy (for the month of March 2020).
+Update April 08, 2020: The Government said only a 15% drop in revenue is needed to qualify for a 75% wage subsidy (for the month of March 2020).

-The businesses has the option to compare drop in revenue in March 2020 with January and February of 2020 average instead of March 2019.
+The businesses have the option to compare a drop in revenue in March 2020 with January and February of 2020 average instead of March 2019.
 This brings lot of businesses previously not-eligible to be eligible for 75% wage subsidy.

 What are the eligible periods for 75% wage subsidy?